-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of health or development.
+This is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of health or development.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate carers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Full details of the types of abuse and neglect to which children may be vulnerable are stated in KCSIE (2023), Annex B, p.141.
+Full details of the types of abuse, neglect and exploitation to which children may be vulnerable are stated in KCSIE Annex B.